sergeyk/vislab/tasks.md

 - make diagram of data sources and labels and features and publish on blog

 Recommendations
-- move fav_user_ids feature to own file for personal recommendations in vislab
 - analyze it and try to form prediction dataset
     - how many images does a user like on average?
     - how many users favorited the average image?